-Quebec is the only French-speaking province of Canada and has a fascinating culture distinct from the rest of the country due to its unique history.
+Quebec is the only French-speaking province of Canada, which, due to its unique history, has a fascinating culture distinct from the rest of the country.
 The capital, Quebec City, is the most vibrant centre of European influence and French culture in modern-day North America, while the province’s largest, and more cosmopolitan city, Montreal, has long been considered one of Canada’s leading destinations for those interested in art, music, and fine dining.

 Quebec’s main draws are its two big cities, both of which sit along the St. Lawerence River.
 Montreal is in the far south, about an hour from the U.S. border, located on an island connected to the mainland by bridges.
 Quebec City is about three hours northeast of Montreal.
 About an hour and a half northwest of Montreal is the city of Mount-Tremblant nestled amid a mountain range known as the Laurentians.
 They’re home to the province’s ski resorts — the largest in eastern Canada.